How to Turn Helicopter Parents into Co-Pilots

 We work with thousands of schools and have gathered some of the best advice from directors and teachers on how to bring these families back into the fold of your school's community and hold their trust for the long term.

-Some key strategies to help communicate with parents who may have a hard time letting go in your preschool:
+Communicate effectively with parents who may have a hard time letting go in your preschool:

 - Most importantly, listen.
 Even when you feel like you've already listened to a similar issue before.
 Often, a hovering parent wants to be heard and acknowledged.
 A caring and engaged listener can diffuse many situations.